Grace Arents

 Grace Evelyn Arents (1848 – June 20, 1926) was an heiress, Christian activist and philanthropist in Richmond, Virginia.
-She inherited $20 million from her uncle Lewis Ginter, a tobacco business magnate and philanthropist, and she used the money to transform Richmond for the better.
+She inherited $1.2 million from her uncle Lewis Ginter, a tobacco magnate, and she continued his philanthropic efforts in the Richmond area.

 Early life

-Arents was born in Manhattan, New York, the youngest of four children of cedar barrel maker James Arents and his wife Jane Swain (née Ginter).
+Arents was born in New York City, the sixth of seven children of cedar barrel maker Stephen Arents and his wife Jane Swain (née Ginter).
+When her husband died in 1855, Jane and her seven young children moved to Richmond to live under the protective wing of Ginter, who at the time was a wealthy dry goods wholesaler.

-When her husband died in 1855, Jane and her four young children received financial support from her uncle Lewis Ginter, a tobacco and streetcar business magnate, as well as Richmond real estate developer and philanthropist.
+After the Civil War, the Arents family followed Ginter to New York City, where he became a banker.
+He returned to Richmond in 1874, and Grace Arents and her mother soon followed.
+They lived together at Ginter's home at 405 East Cary Street near the city's business district.
+Grace's brother George also lived with them briefly, but rejoined his other three sisters in New York, where he became an avid collector and benefactor of the New York Public Library.

-In 1879, Arents and her mother moved to Richmond and lived with their bachelor uncle in the Ginter House, an urban brownstone at 405 East Cary Street near the city's business district.
-Her brother George also lived with them briefly, but rejoined his other two sisters in New York, where he became an avid collector and benefactor of the New York Public Library.
+In 1890, Grace's uncle landed a fortune as a founding member of the American Tobacco Company.